 After a previous bad experience with the ESF in Châtel (France), my eldest (now 6) took some convincing that he should try ski school again but from the moment that we dropped him off on the first morning we knew that we had made the right choice.
 The instructors were caring and friendly and clearly had a passion for teaching young children!
 He loved it and went from being able to do a basic snowplough on the nursery slope to confidently skiing blue graded pistes by the end of the week.
 The experience was completed on the final evening with a presentation and trophy giving, he was so proud of his achievement.

 Marmots beginner ski lessons: €205 (4 mornings – 9:30 – 12:15 and one whole day – 9:30 – 3:30)

 Park Bimbo Neve Fraine

 The Park Bimbo Neve in Fraine is one of many snow playgrounds across the Val di Fassa.
 It is the perfect spot to hang out with the kids, about a 5 minute drive from the village of Pozza di Fassa, it’s a sheltered and sunny location with free parking.
 As well as being the starting point for all the beginner ski lessons there is also a baby park, where my youngest (3 years old) spent the morning in a baby ski lesson.
-He did a trial morning for €50 and although the set up was excellent (fantastic pupil to instructor ratio and they got them all going on ski’s super quickly) we decided that he was just a tad too young and he would have more fun playing in the snow garden.
+A trial morning was €50 and although the set up was excellent (fantastic pupil to instructor ratio and they got them all going on ski’s super quickly) we decided that he was just a tad too young and he would have more fun playing in the snow garden.

 A morning was easily spent messing about in the snow garden, which was full of play equipment including an inflatable slide, massive ball pit, sledges and enthusiastic play leaders – toddler heaven!
 There is also a cafe for those all important coffees and hot chocolates.
 If I had to spend a morning hanging out in a park this is the one I would choose!